 Canoeing & Kayaking - Exploring the "Big Muddy" by canoe or kayak is something you'll never forget.
 It is an adventure that is beginning to draw travelers from around the world.
 This recreational activity, however, is not for the novice paddler.

 Fishing - Catfish, walleye, sauger, paddlefish, and many more game species await your angling skills in the two reaches of the Missouri National Recreational River, 20 miles of the lower Niobrara River, and 8 miles of the lower Verdigre Creek.

 Hiking & Biking - Most of the state parks along the river corridor have a variety of recreational trails.
 Click on the following parks for more information:

-- Duck blind permits for the upper end of Lewis and Clark Lake can be obtained from the U.S. Army Corps of Engineers.
-Applications are taken from August 1 to September 1 and are available at the Lewis and Clark Visitor Center.
+Duck blind permits for the upper end of Lewis and Clark Lake can be obtained from the U.S. Army Corps of Engineers.
+Please visit their Hunting Page for additional information including fees and deadlines.